-Always latch the vehicle seat to the floor, whether the seat is occupied or empty.
-If not latched, the seat may cause injury during a sudden stop.
+Always latch the vehicle seat to the floor, whether the seat is during a sudden stop.

 When reinstalling a rear seat in your vehicle it must be placed in its original position.
 Improper installation of the seat will prevent correct use of the safety belts and could increase the risk of injury.
 Refer to the warning label on the seat belt.